hulu/urepo/README.md

 Urepo can host both rpm and deb packages.
 Nginx is used as a web frontend.
 Generation of metadata is done by apt-ftparchive for .deb packages and by createrepo for .rpm packages.
-File upload can be done using pure http via browser by using http://urepo.server/ URL or from command line:
+File upload can be done using pure HTTP via browser by using http://urepo.server/ URL or from command line:

 ```
-curl -X POST -s -F dist=centos6 \
+curl -X POST -s -F dist=centos7 \
     -F branch=stable \
     -F file1=@/path/to/pkg.rpm \
     http://urepo.server/cgi/process-file